-- POTENTIAL REVIEW - ✓ Moody's rating affirmed Nigeria's Caa1 long term foreign currency and local currency issuer ratings and maintained its positive outlook. - ✓ The positive outlook continue to reflects the possible reversal of the deterioration in Nigeria's fiscal and external position as a result of the FGN's reform efforts i.e subsidy removal and fx liberalization.
-Additionally, the rating reflects the positive policy measures implemented by monetary authorities to boost foreign investors confidence, combat elevated inflation, and strengthen the banks. - ✓ Moody's would likely upgrade Nigeria's ratings if the risks from higher inflation and FGN borrowing costs are effectively contained while the FGN continues with reforms .Evidence of fiscal consolidation that is supportive of the monetary tightening efforts to control inflation would indicate that the risks are receding.
-Additionally, strong non-oil revenue performance and improvements in oil production would exert upward pressure on the rating. - ✓ On the other hand, Moody's might likely change its outlook to stable if inflation gets increasingly out of control and the FGN's access to funding remains highly constrained.
+- ✓ Moody's rating affirmed Nigeria's Caa1 long term foreig and local currency issuer ratings and maintained outlook. - The positive outlook continue to reflects the possible the deterioration in Nigeria's fiscal and external po result of the FGN's reform efforts i.e subsidy remo liberalization.
+Additionally, the rating reflects the pos measures implemented by monetary authorities to bo investors confidence, combat elevated inflation, and the banks.